Entertainment

 It is estimated that Paramount Pictures spent $18 million on the Jamaican shoot, with over 100 persons employed throughout the week-long production.

-Jobson’s family has strong ties to Marley and Chris Blackwell’s Island Records, which distributed seven of the singer/songwriter’s studio albums including Exodus.
+Jobson’s family is closely connected to Marley and Chris Blackwell’s Island Records.
+This label distributed seven of the singer/songwriter’s studio albums, including Exodus.

 His cousin Diane Jobson, who is portrayed in the movie, was Marley’s lawyer.
 Her brother Dickie Jobson was once the artist’s manager.